sandra-arato/redev15/README.md

 # redev15
-Performance budgeting for a seamless User Experience
+Performance Budgeting For A Seamless User Experience

+Slides of my performance talk at (re:develop conference)[http://redevelop.io/] in Bournemouth.